-Tonya H. Jackson, 54, has been a director since 2017.
+Tonya H. Jackson, 55, has been a director since 2017.
 She has served as Senior Vice-President and Chief Supply Chain Officer for Lexmark, a global provider of printing and imaging products and services, since 2016.
 In her role, she is responsible for worldwide supply chain operations, including demand/supply planning, global sourcing, hardware and supplies manufacturing, and distribution and logistics.
 She served as Vice-President of Supply Chain Operations at Lexmark from 2015 until 2016 and Vice-President of Worldwide Supplies Operations from 2013 until 2015.
-Ms. Jackson serves as a member of the Compensation Committee, Nominating and Corporate Governance Committee and the Audit Committee.
+Ms. Jackson serves as a member of the Compensation Committee, the Nominating and Corporate Governance Committee and the Audit Committee.
 Ms. Jackson's senior executive experience at a large, global corporation and her extensive experience in operations and supply chain management well qualify her to serve as a director.

-E. Larry Ryder, 70, has been a director since February 1, 2011.
+E. Larry Ryder, 71, has been a director since February 1, 2011.
 Mr. Ryder retired as Executive Vice President - Finance and Administration and Chief Financial Officer of the Company in January 2011, with 34 years of experience in that and other senior management roles with the Company.
 Mr. Ryder serves on the Audit Committee and the Nominating and Corporate Governance Committee.
 His familiarity with the Company's strategy, operations, personnel and prior Board deliberations, along with his extensive knowledge of the home furnishings industry and the investment community, well qualify him to serve as a director of the Company.

-Ellen C. Taaffe, 56, has been a director since July 2015.
-In 2016, she joined the Clinical Faculty of Leadership at Northwestern University's Kellogg School of Management, where she is also Director of Women's Leadership Programming.
-She has been a Marketing Strategy Consultant and Executive Leadership Coach since 2015.
+Ellen C. Taaffe, 57, has been a director since July 2015.
 Ms. Taaffe serves as chair of the Nominating and Corporate Governance Committee and a member of the Audit Committee and the Compensation Committee.
-Prior to founding her consulting business, she was President of Smith-Dahmer Associates LLC, a research and brand strategy consulting firm from 2010-2015.
-Prior to that, Ms. Taaffe served in various senior management positions at Whirlpool Corporation, Royal Caribbean Cruises Ltd., and PepsiCo.
-Earlier in her career, she held numerous positions in brand management, trade marketing, and sales at the Quaker Oats Company from 1984 - 2001.
-Ms. Taaffe has served on the board of directors of John B. Sanfilippo & Son Inc., a Chicago-based baking and snack nut processor, distributor and marketer, since 2011, where she is a member of the Compensation Committee, Governance Committee, and Audit Committee.
+She currently serves as Director of Women's Leadership Programming and a member of the Clinical Faculty of Leadership at Northwestern University's Kellogg School of Management.
+She has been a Marketing Strategy Consultant and Executive Leadership Coach since 2015 and was President of Smith-Dahmer Associates LLC, a research and brand strategy consulting firm from 2010-2015.
+Prior to that, Ms. Taaffe served in various senior management positions at Whirlpool Corporation, Royal Caribbean Cruises Ltd. and PepsiCo.
+She has served on the board of directors of John B. Sanfilippo & Son Inc., a Chicago-based baking and snack nut processor, distributor and marketer, since 2011 where she is a member of the Compensation Committee, Governance Committee, and Audit Committee.
 Her executive experience at various public companies, her current service on a public-company board of directors and expertise in and knowledge of traditional and digital marketing best practices in high-ticket consumer durables, well qualify her to serve as a director of the Company.

-Henry G. Williamson, Jr., 70, has been a director since 2004 and lead director since June 2016.
+Henry G. Williamson, Jr., 71, has been a director since 2004 and lead director since June 2016.
 He is the retired Chief Operating Officer of BB&T Corporation and Branch Banking and Trust Company of North Carolina, South Carolina and Virginia.
-He held that position from 1989 until his retirement in June
+He held that position from 1989 until his retirement in June 2004.
+Mr. Williamson is a member of the Audit Committee, the Compensation Committee and the

-2004.
-Mr. Williamson is a member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+Nominating and Corporate Governance Committee.
 Mr. Williamson's executive management experience at a large publicly traded company, including his financial oversight responsibilities complement Mr. Toms' experience and coupled with Mr. Williamson's extensive knowledge of finance and banking, well qualify him to serve as a director and lead director of the Company.